-Bald Top Brewing- Come for the View, Stay for the Beer
+Bald Top Brewing- Come for the Beer, Stay for the Beer (and the View)

 Last weekend I traveled to Madison County, VA for the Taste of the Mountains Festival.
 There were over 170 vendors selling some amazing handmade crafts, delicious homemade foods, fundraising for a number of worthy causes, live music, a beer and wine tent, and more.